ByteOtter/journey/content/posts/series/linux-intro/01_overview/index.md

 > and software and manage the system's resources, like CPU, memory and storage.

 This is probably one of the most common and controversial definitions of the term `Linux`.
-And I am not really fully happy with it myself but for other reasons than the ones, the more experienced of you might suspect.
+And I am not really fully happy with it myself but for other reasons than the more experienced of you might suspect.

 This is because the term `Linux` technically only refers to the operating system's `kernel`.
 A `kernel` is the heart, or core, of an operating system.
 It manages all of the computer's resources and acts as a bridge between the hardware and